bedrocklinux/bedrocklinux-website/markdown/faq.md

 ## {id="how\_bedrock\_work"} How does Bedrock Linux Work?

 The exact details may change drastically from release-to-release.
-Broadly, it uses various virtual filesystem layer tools such as `chroot`, `pivot_root`, bind mounts (including shared subtree control), and FUSE filesystems, and symlinks.
-It also manipulates various files to enforce certain bits configuration and controls the init system to set things up before handing control off to the desired init.
+Broadly, it uses various virtual filesystem layer tools such as `chroot`, `pivot_root`, bind mounts (including shared subtree control), and FUSE filesystems, and symlinks to control exactly which instance of a file a given process sees in a given situation.
+It also manipulates various files to enforce configuration and controls the init system to set things up before handing control off to the desired init.

 ## {id="why\_use\_bedrock"} Why should I use Bedrock?